 You can choose to respond to these inquires with a simple note, not another Letter of Intent or homeschool notification letter, if you choose, but you have no obligation to do so and GSHE generally advises not to reply.

-Families are required to send in an initial notification, or Letter of Intent, within five days of beginning a home ed program.
+Once a child is six years old by September 30th of the current school year, families are required to send in an initial notification, or Letter of Intent, within five days of beginning a home ed program.
 We have the details on our Where to Begin page, along with a simple description of what the letter must include -- the child’s name and birth date, home address, the parent(s) name(s), and daytime phone number(s).
 The NH DOE developed a form that may be used.

 Families have a choice to notify their local SAU (not the individual public school), a private school that offer Participating Agency services, or the NH Department of Education.
 There are trade-offs with this decision, but families are able to make the choice as suits them best.

 Some districts provide their own form, but use caution.
 Some districts ask for information beyond what is legally required such as the child’s grade level, assigned local public school, language spoken at home, the child’s ethnicity, and vaccine status.
 This goes beyond the law and rules and should not be given to the district.